 Tojo later says that though he knew Ishii and thought his knowledge was "excellent," he forbade experimentation on humans and the use of chemical and biological weapons on the battlefield.
 Ishii claims that Tojo supported his research into biological weapons.
 During the war, Ishii receives at least two awards from the Japanese Government, including one presented by Tojo.

 By the end of 1938 the Japanese occupy most urban areas in central and eastern China.

-In Japan the military holds complete authority and is answerable to the emperor only.
+In Japan the military holds complete authority and is answerable only to the emperor.

 1939 - The Japanese attempt to invade Mongolia in May but are badly defeated by combined Soviet-Mongolian forces.

 Meanwhile in Europe, German troops invade Poland on 1 September.
 Britain and France declare war on Germany two days later.
 The Second World War has begun.